Connect with us:

 The Duck Gang

-Meet Marshmallow, Bolt, Patches and Caramel (left to right).
-And our newest additions Paddles, Chocolate and Pineapple (disabled baby).
-The adults were abandoned at a local pond and the babies came from a local feed store because they were injured and would not have survived in the feed store setting.
-Most domestic ducks can't really fly.
-They are too heavy which leaves them defenseless and vulnerable to predation, especially when dumped in the wild.
+Meet Patches, Marshmallow, Bolt, and Caramel (left to right).
+All of them were abandoned at a local pond.
+Most domestic ducks can't really fly as they are too heavy.
+This leaves them defenseless and vulnerable to predation, especially when dumped in the wild.

 now you can fly